interkosmos/fortran-sqlite3/README.md

 # fortran-sqlite3
-A work-in-progess collection of Fortran 2018 interface bindings to SQLite 3.
+A work-in-progress collection of Fortran 2018 interface bindings to SQLite 3.

 ## Build Instructions
 Make sure that `libsqlite3` is installed with development headers.
 On FreeBSD,